· July 8, 2026

 Perimenopause = ovaries erratic, estrogen swinging wildly, symptoms of dysregulation.

-These are not the same physiology.
-But they get treated like they are — which is why so many perimenopausal women get handed estrogen when what they actually need is rhythm.
+These are different physiologies, treated like the same one — which is why so many perimenopausal women get handed estrogen when what they actually need is rhythm.

 The symptoms that feel like deficiency — the crashes, the emotional flooding, the “I can’t cope like I used to” moments — are often the rebound after a spike.
 Estrogen surged too high, cleared too slowly, and when it finally dropped, your system read that as withdrawal.